 Apart from the main running costs, there are certain everyday things to consider when it comes to running a car.

 In many towns and cities there's the cost of parking, whether it's a permit to park on your road, or car parks while you're out and about.
 Our survey respondents said they spent £15 per month alone on this, a figure that adds up throughout the year.

 Toll roads and bridges are another thing to think about, such as the Congestion Charge zone in central London.

 And if you like to keep your motor looking fresh, there is the valet bill or car wash charge.

-Unlike a traditional car finance arrangement – where only the cost of the car itself is included in the monthly price – AA Smart Lease includes vehicle tax, the MOT, servicing and maintenance in the price.
+Unlike a traditional car finance arrangement – where only the cost of the car itself is included in the monthly price – AA Lease includes breakdown cover and vehicle tax in the price.

 Another benefit of AA Lease is flexibility.
 You can adjust the mileage limit and terms.